oracle-livelabs/oci/peoplesoft-fullstack-dr/introduction/introduction.md

     - PeopleSoft Process Scheduler domain hosted on Windows
     - PeopleSoft Web Server domain hosted on Linux
     - Elastic Search and Kibana services hosted on Linux
-- Files and folders synchronization enabled between Ashburn (Primary) and Phoenix (Standby) for all customisations and psreports.
+- Files and folders synchronization enabled between Ashburn (Primary) and Phoenix (Standby) for all customizations and psreports.
 - Load Balancer running in Ashburn (Primary) and Phoenix (Standby) regions
 - DNS record pointing to public IP of Ashburn (Primary) Load Balancer
 - Custom scripts to start and stop PeopleSoft Application Server, Web Server and Process Scheduler domains.